Train Your Horse's Mindset - Mini Course

 • A healthy mindset allows a horse to process its environment

-• Caution enables horses to make good decisions and have memory retention
+– Caution enables horses to make good decisions and have better memory retention

-• Training can get them out of a bad mindset but also keep them in that healthy mindset
+• Training can get them out of a bad mindset and also keep them in that healthy mindset

 Short on Time right now?

 That’s okay!
-An email is on the way to you so you can come back here another time.
+An email is on the way to you so you can come back here anytime.

 Lesson 2